 Your business web host will provide an online home for your website.
 It’s crucial you choose the right one – because without a reliable host that offers a range of services to support your online business, your website could let you and your customers down

-Here are ten things to think about when choosing a host for your website:
+Here are the key things to think about when choosing a host for your website:

 - Service.
 Look for a hosting company that offers 24-hour service and allows you to speak to staff on the phone, not just via email.
 Being able to reach a real person means the hosting company is less likely to pass the buck and should resolve problems faster.
 Check if you can find their phone number easily ― if it’s hidden, maybe they don’t like to talk.

 Are they good at keeping customers informed about technical issues and new services?
 Will they assign you you a dedicated account manager?
 Do they send reminders in plenty of time, alert you if a payment fails, and warn if you get close to any capacity limits?